strangerstudios/pmpro-mailchimp/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 2.0.1 =
+* BUG: Fixed bug where "additional opt-in lists" were causing fatal errors at checkout if set.

 = 2.0.0 =
 * FIX/ENHANCEMENT: Removed the v2 MailChimp API class and now using our own API class based on MailChimps v3 API.
 * FEATURE: Now adding PMPLEVEL and PMPLEVELID merge fields for users added to lists.
 These can be used to create segments and groups in MailChimp.